 Lucy Popescu is an author and journalist.
 She has worked with English PEN’s Writers in Prison Committee and is the co-editor of Another Sky, an anthology featuring the work of writers PEN has helped over the last 40 years.
 Her latest book, The Good Tourist, is about human rights and ethical travel.
 She also reviews theatre, writes for Tribune and has a monthly column in The Guardian Literary Review entitled ‘Silenced Voices’.

-Sebastian Rasinger is Principal Lecturer in Applied Linguistics and Deputy Head of the Department of English and Media at Anglia Ruskin University.
+Sebastian Rasinger is Principal Lecturer in Applied Linguistics and Head of the Department of English and Media at Anglia Ruskin University.
 His research interests are the sociolinguistic and discourse analytic aspects of multilingualism, migration, and ethnic and cultural identities.

 Bronwen Walter is Professor Emerita of Irish Diaspora Studies at Anglia Ruskin University.
 Her research focuses on Irish migration to Britain and the wider experiences of the Irish diaspora.
 Her current interests include multi-generational Irish identities in England, Newfoundland and New Zealand, and whiteness.